 The gift shop sells everything you could possibly imagine, with so many different t-shirts, robes and wands available – they could barely fit in the store.
 You have your typical magnets, pens, notebooks etc and I couldn’t resist picking up some Bertie Botts Every Flavour Beans and a Chocolate Frog (both for a whopping £7.95 each!).
 Of course, the gift shop is expensive but that being said, it was a busy, bustling place with lots of purchases going on.

 So that was our trip to The Making of Harry Potter.
 I am a huge fan and loved it to pieces, Calum isn’t so fussed but still enjoyed visiting the sets and learning about the behind-the-scenes special effects.
+There are lots of things to do in London with children and this is definietly one of them!

 Have you visited Warner Bros. before or is this on your bucket list?
 Any Potter related suggestions for our future travels?
 Share your love for Harry Potter in the comments below!